littlewhiteZ/An-Alumnus-Platform-based-on-Blockchain/README.md

 Sart
 ----

-1.use compile.js to compile .sol
+1. use compile.js to compile .sol
-2.deploy contract on blockchain
+2. deploy contract on blockchain
-3.localhost:3000
+3. localhost:3000

 you can compile & deploy contract on Remix(recommend!)